arundeepaktirkey/Profile-Summary/README.md

 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Machine Learning and Django .
 - 📫 How to reach me through gmail arundeepak86999@gmail.com
+-    I have added my Resume in arundeepaktirkey repository.

 <!---
 arundeepaktirkey/arundeepaktirkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.